Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 It’s very difficult to maximise the efficiency of your solar investment without a solar battery or two to help you fully self-consume from your solar system.

-For a 6.6kW system, you will most likely have excess energy, especially in the middle of the day when the sun is high in the sky.
+For a 6.6kW system, you will most likely have excess energy, especially in the middle of the day when the sun is high in the sky and that solar is pumping.
 Without a solar battery, that electricity will be exported back to the grid for pennies per kW.

 For more information on whether you should look at investing in a solar battery, you might want to check out the following article titled, Enphase IQ Battery 5P vs Tesla Powerwall 2: Which is Right for You?